Analyzing my DNA, I learned that I am

 Ingrid Bothilde Sørensen, Frank's father's mother

-My grandmother wanted her children to dress well and had a tailor help her make good clothes for her children.
+My grandmother wanted her children to dress well.
+A tailor helped her make good clothes for her children.
 In the 2-roomed apartment, where she lived with her husband and four children, she also took great pride in keeping everything clean.
 My grandmother liked to gather the family.
 She was great at cooking, and every Sunday, she invited the whole family over for flæskesteg, a classic and Danish roast pork meal that people enjoy for dinner as well as for lunch, for example with red cabbage, slices of orange and rye bread.

 Robert Christoffersen, Frank's mother's father

 My grandfather Robert was born in 1898 in Aarhus, Denmark, and died in 1966.
 He was an open-minded and curious person.
 He was educated as a cooper.
 However, it was as a policeman that he spent a large part of his professional life.
-He was charming, liked being with people, joking and having fun with people.
-He liked to cook.
+He liked being with people.
+He was charming, had fun with people and liked joking around.
+For example, he would sometimes open the door at home and say so everyone could hear it: "Have you standing here for a long time?
+Come on in."
+In fact, there was nobody there.
+My grandfather also liked to cook.
+In most homes at this time, often it was women who cooked for families.
+Robert broke this norm, as he regularly cooked for his family.
 My grandfather was also a great athlete.
-In 1924, he participated in the olympic games in Paris in wrestling.
+In 1924, he participated in the Olympics in Paris in wrestling.
 Robert was also a member of the board of Aarhus Athletes club.

 In 2017, I somehow felt more ready than ever to do more research about what happened to my grandfather during this time.
-So on the way from Zürich to Aarhus, my girlfriend and I decided to make a stop-over a couple of days in Hamburg and go to learn at the Neuengamme concentration camp memorial.
+So on the way from Zürich to Aarhus, my girlfriend and I decided stop for a couple of days in Hamburg and go to learn at the Neuengamme concentration camp memorial.
 During the days, we spent there, my girlfriend and I read, observed and listened.
-For example, we had the opprtunity to communicate with Dr. Reimer Möller, a competent and friendly research leader.
+For example, we had the opportunity to communicate with Dr. Reimer Möller, a competent and friendly research leader.
 Mr. Möller gave us tips about books to read to understand better what happened to my grandfather and his colleagues during this time.
 Following this research work, I wrote this blog posting.

 My mother explained that her father did not accept my father - neither when she dated my father in the 1950s nor during the time my mother was married to my father.
-Once, when he noticed my mother and father kissing at the door of the apartment, where my mother lived with her brothe and her parents, my grandfather literally threw my father down the stairs.
+Once, when he noticed my mother and father kissing at the door of the apartment, where my mother lived with her brother and her parents, my grandfather literally threw my father down the stairs.
 When my mother and father invited my grandfather to come over to visit them, my grandfather did not want to come.
 Each year on my mother's birthday, my grandfather left a present for my mother outside my parents' apartment.
 However, he chose not to ring the door bell.
 My grandfather did not tell my mother, why he did not accept her husband.
 My mother's explanation why her father did not accept my father that my father was the son of a man, who worked at the harbour of Aarhus.
-My grandfather had hoped that my mother would choose a policeman as husband.
+Another key reason for this - as I have understood from my mother and my father - is that my grandfather wanted his daughter to marry a policeman.
 He was convinced that would be better for her.
+During these disagreements, my mother's mother strongly intervened and said that my mother should choose the person she loved.

 Rasmus Peter Sørensen, Frank's father's father